Skip to content

 You can take it as a reference array from which the zeros_like() method will create a new array filled with 0s with the same shape and size as arr.

 dtype (data-type, optional) It overrides the dtype of the resulting array.
-By default, it is an int64, but you can override it based on your requirements.
+By default, it is an int64, but you can override it as needed.

 order ({‘C’, ‘F’, ‘A’, ‘K’}, optional) It controls the memory layout of the output array.
 By default, it is “k”.